gabgoh/gabgoh.github.io/ThoughtVectors/index.md

 ### Conclusion

 The final question that should be asked is why this structure should even exist in the first place.
-How does this structure emerges from training?
+How does this structure emerge from training?
 And how does the decoder work?

 Identifying sparse elements in a thought vector may not be as difficult a task as it initially seems.
 Given the right conditions on $D$ it can be done quite efficiently by solving the convex sparse coding problem:
 $$
 \underset{y}{\mbox{minimize}}\quad \frac{1}{2}\|Dy - {\bf Encoder}(x)\|^2\qquad  \mbox{s.t.} \qquad \|y_i\|_1\leq k.
 $$
 This is pretty encouraging.
 It has been hypothesized by [Gregor et al.](http://yann.lecun.com/exdb/publis/pdf/gregor-icml-10.pdf) that the decoder might be implementing an unfolded sparse coding algorithm, at least for a single iteration.
 Perhaps this theory can be confirmed by correlating various constellations of activations to the atoms of our dictionary.
-And perhaps there's a possibility we can read $D$ right off the decoder.
+And perhaps there's a possibility we can read $D​$ right off the decoder.

 The former riddle is more difficult to answer.
 And it breaks down into a bevy of minor mysteries when probed.
 Is this structure specific to certain neural architectures (perhaps those which use $\mbox{ReLu}$ activations)?
 Or does it come from the data?
 Was this structure discovered automatically, or were the assumptions of sparsity hidden in the network structure?
 Does sparse structure exist in all levels of representation, or only encoder/decoder networks?
 Is sparse coding even the true model for the data, or is this just an approximation to how the data is really represented?
 But lacking any formal theory of deep learning, these questions are still open to investigation.
 I hope to have convinced you, at least, that this is an avenue worth investigating.